coders-school/modern-cpp/module1/03-static-assert.md

 Performs compile-time assertion checking.
 Usually used with `<type_traits>` library.
 <!-- .element: class="fragment fade-in" -->

-The message is optional from C++17.
+The message provided as a second parameter is optional from C++17.
 <!-- .element: class="fragment fade-in" -->

 ___